AviatrixSystems/terraform-provider-aviatrix/website/docs/r/aviatrix_aws_tgw.html.markdown

 $ terraform import aviatrix_aws_tgw.test tgw_name
 ```

-If "manage_vpc_attachment" is set to "false", import action will also import the information of the VPCs attached to tgw into the state file.
+-> **NOTE:** If "manage_vpc_attachment" is set to "false", import action will also import the information of the VPCs attached to tgw into the state file.
 Will need to do "Terraform Apply" to sync "manage_vpc_attachment" to "false".